Ten Years Ago

 “Very good, Commander,” Parl said, returning the salute.
 He peered out at the Isle of Blood ship.
 “Grant them permission, but tell them that only two representatives may disembark to negotiate with me.”
 He turned to one of his guardsmen.
 “Sergeant, you will escort these representatives to the port control authority building, where we will have our discussion.”

-Both men addressed saluted and spun about to carry out their orders.
+Both addressed men saluted and spun about to execute their orders.
 Kiluron started to make an objection, seeking a chance to assert his authority, but Doil laid a hand on his arm and shook his head slightly.
 Kiluron sighed, but heeded the unspoken advice.
-In moments, the Isle of Blood ship had slid into the dock, a gang plank had been extended, and two figures in red robes were walking slowly down to the dock, where guardsmen were waiting.
+Just because he probably could have ordered otherwise didn’t mean it was appropriate or necessary to do so.
+He wished sometimes that he could be so discrete without Doil’s prompting.
+In moments, the Isle of Blood ship had slid into the dock, navigated there by some unseen mechanism that seemed independent of tide or sail, a gang plank had been extended, and two figures in red robes were walking slowly down to the dock, where guardsmen were waiting.
 A brief debate appeared to ensue over the weapons borne by the red robed figures, but in a moment the escorted figures were proceeding to the port control authority building, their black swords still just faintly visible beneath their robes.

 “I am Priest Fel,” the thin man said, hands clasped before him, “and this is Priest Herlglut.
 We thank you for entertaining us on such short notice.”

 Kiluron found himself taken aback by the sheer normalcy of Priest Fel’s tone.
-His father took a hard stance on blood worshipers, but their priests were shown no mercy because of their dealings with the supernatural.
-From the whispered stories of the priests of the Isle of Blood, Kiluron had assumed they would be consummate villains, but these men, it seemed, were not.
+The Prime, and the law, took a hard stance on blood worshipers, but their priests were shown no mercy at all.
+Considering that a few hundred years ago the Balancers had almost united the continent of Lufilna in the Blood Empire, perhaps that suspicion was merited.
+From the whispered stories of the priests of the Isle of Blood, Kiluron had assumed they would be consummate villains, but these men at least on the surface were not.

 Priest Herlglut’s voice was almost a growl, but he didn’t sound specifically angry.
 That just seemed to be how he spoke.
 “I think we all know what our visit is about.”

-“If you are referring to the unfortunate occurrence with regards to a small clan of blood worshippers, I assure you that we in Corbulate were only upholding justice and the law of the land,” Parl said.
-There was a degree of venom in his voice as he spoke, which Kiluron took note of – there was something personal in Parl’s prosecution of the blood worshippers.
+“If you are referring to the unfortunate occurrence with regards to a small clan of cult – er, Balancers, I assure you that we in Corbulate were only upholding justice and the law of the land,” Parl said.
+There was a degree of venom in his voice as he spoke, which Kiluron took note of – there was something personal in Parl’s prosecution of the blood worshippers, something more recent than an empire several centuries defunct.

-“Sub-Prime Kiluron,” Priest Fel said, “correct me if I am wrong, but does not the law laid down by Prime Weflering state that the practice of the religion which you call blood worship is permitted in the kingdom of Merolate?”
+“Sub-Prime Kiluron,” Priest Fel said, and Kiluron had to drag himself back into the flow of the meeting, as he had not expected to be addressed, “correct me if I am wrong, but does not the law laid down by Prime Wezzix state that the practice of the religion which you call blood worship or balancing is permitted in the Merolate Union?”

-“The question is irrelevant,” Parl interjected, before Kiluron could confirm the priest’s words.
+“The question is irrelevant,” Parl interjected, before Kiluron could reluctantly confirm the priest’s words.
 “The blood worshippers in question were not executed for their practicing of the religion.
-They were executed for their use of supernatural forces, which is prohibited most strictly under the laws of Merolate.”
+They were executed for their use of supernatural forces, which is prohibited most strictly under the laws of both the Merolate Union and Corbulate Province.”

 “How can you know this?”
 Parl demanded.
 “The evidence was quite clear and incontrovertible.”

-“I will controvert it,” Priest Herlglut said.
+“I will controvert it,” Priest Herlglut retorted.
 “They were not using supernatural forces because they could not use supernatural forces.
-Only priests of our religion are capable of doing the things you categorize as the use of supernatural forces.”
+Only Blood Priests are capable of doing the things you categorize as the use of supernatural forces, and this family did not have the necessary training.”

 “Then perhaps they were priests,” Parl argued.
 “The evidence is quite clear.”

-“They were not priests,” Priest Herlglut said simply.
-“We have, at our Citadel, a record of every priest, both living and dead, who has ever served the faith.”
+“They were not priests,” Priest Herlglut snapped.
+“We have, at the Isle, a record of every priest, both living and dead, who has ever served the faith.”

 Parl started to retort, but Priest Fel spoke up before he could.
 “Governor, perhaps you could tell us the nature of the evidence which you found so convincing as to justify the killing of an entire family?”